eakoriakin/ionic-selectable-pages/pages/close-button-template.md

 Directive: `ionicSelectableCloseButtonTemplate`

-A template to overwrite Close button.
+A template to render Close button.